 - When two rough surfaces come into contact, the degree of friction between them is high due to the excessive interlocking of rough surfaces.

 - Because there is less interlocking between smooth surfaces when two smooth surfaces are in touch, the degree of friction between them is low.

 - It is also affected by the object’s weight or the amount of force it exerts on the surface.

-The irregularities on the two surfaces in contact produce friction.
+The cause of friction are the irregularities on two surfaces in contact that produce friction.
 As a result, as one object passes over another, the irregularities on the surface become intertwined, causing friction.
 The rougher the surface, the more irregularities there will be and the friction will be greater.
 The more smoother the surface the less friction it offeres.